 In May 2021, Chief Justice Newby announced the establishment of a Task Force on ACEs-Informed Courts.
-The Task Force goal is to understand the impact of ACEs on children and to develop strategies for addressing ACEs within the court system.
-The work of the Task Force is slated for completion by August 2023.
-Two subcommittees have been created to fulfill this mission: Education and Program Development.
+The goal is to understand the impact of ACEs on children and to develop strategies for addressing ACEs within the court system.
+Task Force initiated projects and recommendations to support ongoing ACEs-Informed court efforts, including family court, will continue to operate after the final Task Force meeting in December 2023.